bioinformed/glu-genetics/docs/whatsnew/glu0.rst

 =========================

 * New PCA analysis module for population structure in :mod:`struct.pca`.
-  Functionality is rather complete, except for proper Tracy-Wisdom pvalues and outlier removal.
+  Functionality is rather complete, except for proper Tracy-Widom pvalues and outlier removal.

 * Support for EIGENSOFT's SmartPCA genotype, locus, and subject file